howisjames/howisjt-com/content/posts/travel-alabama-lk-martin.md

 My dog loves playing in the lake at the boat ramp or shore line with a gradual slope.
 He's not so crazy about getting in from a dock.

 {{< youtube 8QNabdvQvFQ >}}

+Having completed my project of building 3 homemade kayaks, my sons and I enjoy going on paddling trips and Lake Martin is particularly wonderful.
+Here is a short video from the Thanksgiving holidays of 2023 where we enjoyed perfect weather paddling on Lake Martin.

+{{< youtube GB1gEp8VZgI >}}